 Other Dessert ideas you will Like:

 Let’s start with the pears and the caramel that the pears will be baked in to form the top of the upside down cake.
 Wash and core the pears.
 Slice them into 1/4 slices and set them aside.
 Let’s work on the caramel.
 I use a 10-inch cast-iron pan to bake mine, but you can use your favourite baking dish.
 It doesn’t have to be circular, it could be square.

 I add the butter and brown sugar into the cast-iron pan and allow them to melt.
 Once the butter has melted, remove the pan from the heat.
 If you are using a baking dish, melt the butter and sugar in a pan and pour them into the baking dish.

 I find using oil in this dessert recipe keeps it moist, yet light.
-Butter tends to make it heavier and a little more dense.
-In the past, I have used vegetable oil as well and a mix of olive oil and vegetable oil.
-You can also use a lighter olive oil by itself.
+Butter tends to make it heavier and a little dense.
+In the past, I have used vegetable oil as well as a mix of olive oil and vegetable oil.
+You can also use light olive oil by itself.
 It all works really well in this recipe.

 Gently pour the batter on top of the pears and spread it evenly so that all the pears are covered, however, make sure that the pears don’t move.
 Gently lift the cast-iron pan or baking dish and place it onto the middle rack of the oven.
 Allow it to cook for 40-45 minutes and check the readiness by inserting a toothpick or sharp knife into the center.
 The cake is ready if the toothpick comes out clean.